 PEP, on the other hand, is an HIV prevention method that you can take after a high-risk exposure to the virus, according to hematologist Jeffrey Laurence, MD, of Weill Cornell Medicine and New York Presbyterian Hospital.
 Similar to an emergency contraceptive, PEP for HIV must be started within 72 hours after exposure to the virus, whether from a broken condom, unprotected sex, rape, sharing needles, accidental contact with an infected needle, or other forms of contact.

 After exposure to HIV, PEP uses antiretroviral medicines to block HIV from permanently infecting the body, says Dr. Laurence.
 PEP requires taking three pills a day for 28 days, and you will need to follow up with your doctor throughout the month to test for HIV and other complications, according to the U.S. Department of Health and Human Services.

 If you believe you may have been exposed to HIV, you should call your doctor right away to begin preventive treatment.

 However, if you have an ongoing risk of being exposed to HIV, your best option is taking PrEP (pre-exposure) instead of PEP (post-exposure).
-Here is more information on who should take PrEP to prevent HIV.
+Find out more about who should take PrEP to prevent HIV.